Jin-Mach/InternetSpeedTestSwift/README.md

 - The app stores results locally on the device.
 - Test file is downloaded from the internet each time you run the test.
 - **iOS only** – not compatible with macOS or other platforms.

+*This is a test update to check GitHub integration.*